-3.5 Average Percentage Method
+3.4 Average Percentage Method

-3.5.1 The applying the average percentage method can claim all the products covered by the claim period, provided that the percent of certified content is clearly communicated.
+3.4.1 The certified organization applying the average percentage method can claim all the products covered by the claim period, provided that the percent of certified content is clearly communicated.
 In order to use the SFI label, the organization must meet a 70 percent certified content threshold.
-The following label may be used.
 If recycled content is not used, then the label must just state, “Promoting Sustainable Forestry.”